 Mrs. Parkins, trying to picture a thing that had happened the year she was born, sat silent.
 A forbidden horror, a whispered secret among the youngsters, a cautionary tale from a grown-up.

 “They said they was stacked like kindling wood under the windows.
 That’s what I always recollect.”

-In aught-one, she had been twelve, Mr. Wright a year or two older.
+In aught-one, she had been twelve, Mr. Wright likely a year or two older.
 He had, it was possible, taken part in the riot, a boy of thirteen or fourteen.
 So many that age had.

 No one said it.
 Everyone spoke of things as having happened, the militia coming, the sandbagged barricades, Gatling guns mounted, men on horseback charging crowds, sabres swinging.
 Those not burned out shuttering themselves indoors…